25 July - 1 August, 2026

 Is there an ATM at the conference center?

 No, so please come with some cash in hand.
-We are working on an online banking app payment option, but as of right now, you will need CASH for towels/bedding rental, snacks, ice cream, swimming and laundry.
+We are working on an online banking app payment option, but as of right now, you will need CASH for towels/bedding rental, snacks, ice cream, swimming, laundry and late night snack offerings (toasties, sausage bonfire night, etc).
 There are ATM machines in the village close to the conference center, and there will be free time during the week to catch a ride to use those, if needed.

 What should I bring?